 WISLI Tuition Scholarship

 The WISLI Tuition Scholarship covers 50% of the tuition for language study at WISLI.
 The scholarship will be applied directly to students' tuition accounts.
+This scholarship typically can be combined with other awards.

 Foreign Language and Area Studies (FLAS) Fellowships

 Funded by the U.S. Department of Education, FLAS Awards cover $5,000 of WISLI tuition and include a $3,500 living stipend.
+The application cycle for a Summer 2026 FLAS will open his fall.

 Applicants will be more competitive candidates if they can apply for a FLAS at their home institution.
 Download the FLAS informational flyer here.